mouseless/governance/README.md

 - **Member**: This is the base role to for the rest of the people in our Discord server

+Rules;

-Each role covers those below it; for instance, an owner is also a partner, a partner is a contributor, etc.
+- Each role covers those below it; for instance, an owner is also a partner, a partner is a contributor, etc

-A member can have only one legal role.
+- A member can have only one legal role
+- Only the roles with legal binding are added to GitHub organization

 ### Functional